etxnight/lingo-cheat-menu/README.md

 ### Bookmarklet

 [lingco bookmarklet](https://etxnights-bookmarklets.glitch.me/lingco.html)
-(drag the url into your bookmarks)
+(drag the underlined text on the website into your bookmarks)
 ---

 ### Screenshots